Yuan Shikai: Evaluation and legacy

-Historians in China have considered Yuan's rule mostly negatively.
-He introduced far-ranging modernizations in law and social areas, and trained and organized one of China's first modern armies; but the loyalty Yuan had fostered in the armed forces dissolved after his death, undermining the authority of the central government.
-Yuan financed his regime through large foreign loans, and is criticized for weakening Chinese morale and international prestige, and for allowing the Japanese to gain broad concessions over China.
+Yuan has been portrayed negatively in the official historiography of both the Nationalist and Communist parties, making him one of the few figures on whom both sides agree in their condemnation.
+The traditional view holds that Yuan betrayed the Hundred Days' Reform by informing Ronglu of the reformers' coup plot, prompting Empress Dowager Cixi's crackdown; usurped the 1911 Revolution through his negotiations with the revolutionaries, wresting the presidency from Sun Yat-sen; orchestrated the assassination of his rival for power, Song Jiaoren, blighting hopes for democracy in early twentieth-century China; and concluded a series of unequal treaties with foreign powers.
+Some scholars, however, have questioned whether Yuan was responsible for either the failure of the Hundred Days' Reform or Song’s assassination, or have instead acknowledged his contributions to China’s unification and modernization.

-Jonathan Spence, however, notes in his influential survey that Yuan was "ambitious, both for his country and for himself", and that "even as he subverted the constitution, paradoxically he sought to build on late-Qing attempts at reforms and to develop institutions that would bring strong and stable government to China."
+Jonathan Spence notes that Yuan was "ambitious, both for his country and for himself", and that "even as he subverted the constitution, paradoxically he sought to build on late-Qing attempts at reforms and to develop institutions that would bring strong and stable government to China."
 To gain foreign confidence and end the hated system of extraterritoriality, Yuan strengthened the court system and invited foreign advisers to reform the penal system.

 After Yuan's death, there was an effort by Li Yuanhong to revive the Republic by recalling the legislators who had been ejected in 1913, but this effort was confused and ineffective in asserting central control.
 Li lacked any support from the military.
 There was a short-lived effort in 1917 to revive the Qing dynasty led by the loyalist general Zhang Xun, but his forces were defeated by rival warlords later that year.